Owen-Holloway101/DnDPlayerSheet_Android/README.md

 Time for an update in this readme.

 TODO:
-- [X] get basic theming and android framework down
+- [DONE] get basic theming and android framework down
-- [ ] add character creation, race and class pick etc ...
+- [DEV] add character creation, race and class pick etc ...
 - [ ] setup file saving for characters
 - [ ] get zip file format ready for resource packs